 - N4LMC 442.650, Coverage for Chattanooga and south from atop Lookout Mountain

 - N4LMC 442.725, Coverage for Chattanooga and north from atop Signal Mountain

-Both systems are “homed” to Alabama Link, but feel free to change to any room of your liking.
+Both systems are “homed” to SouthEast Link, but feel free to change to any room of your liking.
 As with any repeater system, be polite and make sure no one is using the current room… then enjoy!
-Please be just as polite when you leave and return the system to Alabama Link (28933) when you’re finished.
+Please be just as polite when you leave and return the system to SouthEast Link (43389) when you’re finished.
 Wires-X room info is below.